Fair paths forward for the McMillens

 Mary, in contrast, had earned considerably less working as a part-time bookkeeper.
 Her retirement savings consisted of a small 401(k), and what she anticipated would be modest Social Security benefits.
 She had planned to live off her and Ken’s combined retirement savings and Social Security benefits.

 She worried that her decision to seek a divorce later in life would completely upend her plans for her golden years.
-Forcing her to leave the community she was so emmeshed in, and possibly even the need to return to work.
+Forcing her to leave the community she was so enmeshed in, and possibly even the need to return to work.

 Ken worried due to their vastly different spending styles and retirement expectations, that reaching a mutually satisfactory divorce agreement would not be possible.

-Step One: Identify the shared interest
+Identify the shared interest

-Ken and Mary had vastly different ideas of what retirement would look like.
-Which caused an enormous amount of friction, and ultimately led to their divorce.
+Ken and Mary had vastly different ideas of what retirement would look like, which caused an enormous amount of friction, and ultimately led to their divorce.

 Given the chasm between them, neither party could see that in reality, they both wanted the same thing: a lifestyle that met their definition of retirement.